jquery/jquery/CONTRIBUTING.md

 ### Simplify the test case

 When experiencing a problem, [reduce your code](http://webkit.org/quality/reduction.html) to the bare minimum required to reproduce the issue.
 This makes it *much* easier to isolate and fix the offending code.
 Bugs reported without reduced test cases take on average 9001% longer to fix than bugs that are submitted with them, so you really should try to do this if at all possible.

+### Search for related or duplicate issues

+Go to the [jQuery Core issue tracker](https://github.com/jquery/jquery/issues) and make sure the problem hasn't already been reported.
+If not, create a new issue there and include your test case.

 ## Tips For Bug Patching